AbyssalArmy/ZenRat/README.md

 </div>

 ## About Zen
-#### The ultimate Android device control tool, empowering you with seamless, secure, and limitless control over your device
+#### The ultimate Android device control tool, empowering you with seamless, secure, and limitless control over target device
 #### Zen is powered by the latest and greatest technologies, ensuring a top-tier experience
 #### Zen comprises three primary components:
 - <strong>Server side:</strong> Powered by Node.js, Express.js and Socket.IO